Donce530/BiologicalData_PFP/README.md

 for the corresponding models.
 In each notebook, data from the preprocessed pickle files is loaded and corresponding model architectures are tested.

-To reproduce the results:
+After the k-fold cross validation, the best models are picked using the code in `BioDataProject_ModelEval.ipynb` notebook.
+They get saved in a separate directory, and their architecture is used as a base for the training of the final prediction models.

+## Running model predictions

-Finally, the best model is loaded into `BD_Final_Project.ipynb` which performs predictions on the test set and outputs the `Predictions.tsv` file for the CAFA evaluator.
-This notebook also contains the code and computations for graphs and statistics that are used in the final report.
+Finally, the trained models can be used to create the predictions on the test set.
+They are loaded into `BD_Final_Project.ipynb` which performs predictions on the test set and outputs the `Predictions.tsv` file for the CAFA evaluator.
+This file is available in the repository as mentioned abocve.
+The notebook also contains the code and computations for graphs and statistics that are used in the final report.